 The first process in your Expat mortgage application will be gathering or updating information in relation to the property, tenants, or yourself.
 Once this has been established your expert Expat mortgage broker will make a product recommendation.

-Once the application is submitted, your valuation will be booked in and most of the time (depending on the lender).
-This will usually be complete after your initial underwriting.
+Once the application is submitted, your valuation will paid and depending on the lender you valuation will be instructed immediately, or once your initial underwriting has been completed.
 Once the valuation is returned, if acceptable, the lender would then look to make a formal offer.
 You can then move to legal stage.

-Once you have had your Expat mortgage offer, you will require adequate legal advice and then once you’re happy, your solicitor can draw this down once the legal requirements are satisfied.
-Your broker at Mortgage Lane will always be checking in on the application post offer, so we are chasing for you too!
+Once you have had your Expat mortgage offer, you will require legal advice, your solicitor can draw down the loan once the legal requirements are satisfied.
+Your broker at Mortgage Lane will always be checking in on the application post offer, so we are chasing your completion for you too!

 Expats residing in another country in the UK usually face extra criteria requirements to obtain eligibility for some of the most competitive products.
-At Mortgage Lane, we are experienced to place you with the most suitable cost-effective lender.
-Expats mortgage lenders can either be relaxed or more cautious when lending to Expats in relation to minimum income and experience.
+At Mortgage Lane, we are experienced to place you with the most suitable cost-effective lender wherever you reside.
+Understanding Expat mortgage criteria will help expats navigate the complexities of securing a mortgage while living overseas.

 We assist both business owners and investors with Expat Mortgage advice.
 Below we explain all the types of letting variations you might come across as well as information on different ownership types and how this can impact your mortgage options.